 Reflection nebulae are defuse nebulae so called because they appear to glow by reflecting the light from nearby stars.

-The nebulosity visible around the Pleiades star cluster is an example of a reflection nebula.
+The nebulosity visible around the Pleiades – an open star cluster in the constellation of Taurus – is an example of a reflection nebula.

 Emission nebulae do not simply reflect light, as does a reflection Nebula, but emit light from ionised gas.